jmngandu/FREE-OPEN/README.md

 ## Code of Conduct

 This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behavior.
+Please report any unacceptable behaviour.

 ## How to Contribute